 Place the spa in the desired location and arrange for a qualified electrician to make the required electrical hookups in accordance with the National Electric Code.
-NOTE: be sure the on/off switch located on the equipment system is "off".
-Once the electric is hooked up, be sure that all fittings to the support system are tight including the drain faucet (fittings may loosen during shipping).
+Once the electric has been hooked up, be sure that all fittings to the support system are tight including the drain faucet (fittings may loosen during shipping).
 Remember, when tightening fittings, HAND TIGHTEN ONLY!

 Prior to filling the spa with water, be sure that the push/pull valves to the support system are pulled out in the open position (see figure 1).
-You can now fill your spa with a garden hose and fill spa to within 6-8 inches of the top of the spa.
+You can now fill your spa with a garden hose to within 6-8 inches of the top of the spa.
 Always fill your spa with hard (not softened) water.
-NOTE: Do not overflow your spa as damage will occur to the air blower unit.
+NOTE: Do not overfill.
 After the spa is filled, remove the garden hose and check the equipment module area for water leaks.
 If there is water dripping, it is probably a loose connection and you should re-check the tightness of the fittings and placement of the rubber "O"-rings.
-If there are no drips, you should now test the water chemistry according to the instructions provided by your dealer and add the necessary chemicals once the spa is operating.
+Test the water chemistry according to the instructions provided by your dealer and add the necessary chemicals when the spa is operating.
 Your spa is now ready to operate.